mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apigw_containers/container_troubleshoot.md

 : Distributed Ehcache is not supported in a container deployment.

 Solution
 : You can use Apache Cassandra as a distributed data store.
 This involves using the KPS scripting API, which enables you to perform CRUD operations and interact directly with a KPS.
-For details, see the [API Gateway Key Property Store User Guide](/docs/apim_policydev/apigw_kps/).
+For more information, see [API Gateway Key Property Store User](/docs/apim_policydev/apigw_kps/).